SephiaSky/sephiasky.com/index.md

 Also, if you want to support my work, you may do so by sending me bitcoin.

 Just go to my website www.sephiasky.com.

-If you do, please send me a tweet.
+If you do, let me know and send me a tweet.
 ```

 ### Support or Contact